shin-hyuk/yoda/YODA_ARCHITECTURE.md

     class BusinessMCP business
 ```

-JWT tokens will be obtained from the Auth MCP server using the session ID passed from the frontend.
-These tokens are then used to provide authorization restrictions, controlling which tools and data each user can access within the platform.
+These tokens are used to provide authorization restrictions, controlling which tools and data each user can access within the platform.

 **Example JWT Flow:**